-Horseflies are way bigger than black flies and some can have green heads.
-They similarly to black flies won’t transmit diseases but their bites can be much more painful because horse flies have mandibles that can cut the skin.
-Most probably if you get bitten by horseflies you might see symptoms such as swollen area, itchiness and redness around the bite.
+Horseflies are way bigger than blackflies, and some can have green heads.
+Similarly to black flies, they won’t transmit diseases, but their bites can be much more painful because horseflies have mandibles that can cut the skin.
+Most probably, if you get bitten by horseflies, you might see symptoms such as swollen area, itchiness and redness around the bite.

 Mosquitoes are popular biters in the UK.
 Right after they bite you, you might notice a bump which sometimes can have a dot at the centre.
 In a while, the bitten area will become red, hard and swollen.

 Mosquitoes are known to transmit malaria, a fever that can lead to death and this makes mosquitoes among the most dangerous insects in the world.

 Stinging Insects in the UK

 The well-known stingers in the UK are wasps, bees and hornets

-Wasp stings are very common, especially during spring-summer seasons.
+Wasp stings are very common, especially during the spring-summer seasons.
 The stings are sharp and painful in most cases.
-Around the stung site redness and itching can occur.
+Around the stung site, redness and itching can occur.
 Sometimes a white mark with a bump around can appear, and usually within several hours the swelling will decrease.
 People who are not allergic to such stings usually won’t have serious symptoms.